hitchdev/hitchstory/docs/index.md

 * Stories can *and should* inherit from one another, because *specifications ought to be DRY too*.
 * Stories are defined and validated using strongly typed StrictYAML.
 Step arguments and precondition ('given') schemas can be strictly defined by the programmer.
 * The execution engine can be programmed to rewrite the executing story based upon certain kinds of behavior changes (e.g. output strings, screen output changes, messages in a web app).
-* Running stories is done via a python API rather than a so you can easily program customized test workflows.
+* Running stories is done via a python API rather than the command line so you can easily program customized test workflows.
-* Built in story parameterization for property based testing.
+* There is built  in story parameterization so you can do property based testing.
 * Stories can be easily tested for flakiness.
-* While the stories themselves are not designed primarily for readability, they are designed to be easily used to build readable documentation.
+* The stories are designed to be easily used to build readable documentation.